Experimental Restoration of Mid-Atlantic Coastal Grasslands

 Colonization of the restored grasslands by obligate grassland birds started within one month of planting - Horned Larks, Killdeer, and Grasshopper Sparrows appeared in April 1999 and immediately established territories, engaged in courtship, and nested successfully.

-We directed our ornithological research effort toward them, to use them as bio-indicators of the differences, if any, in the value of the alternative prairie types we installed and managed.
+We directed our ornithological research effort toward Grasshopper Sparrows, to use them as bio-indicators of the differences, if any, in the value of the alternative prairie types we installed and managed.
 Our mist-netting techniques proved satisfactory - we have banded 865 adult and 1898 hatch-years on the CRFRS Grasslands in ten years, and another 200 in other nearby habitats.